-Other Information

-Other information consists of other information from the information included in the Company's annual report for the year ended 31 December 2020, other than the consolidated financial statements and the auditors' report thereon.
-We expect to obtain the Annual Report for the year ended 2020 after the date of this auditor's report.
-The Group's management is responsible for the other information mentioned in its annual report.
+Other information included in the Group's annual report for the year ended 31 December 2021

-Our opinion on the consolidated financial statements does not cover other information and we do not and will not express any form of assurance conclusion thereon.
+Management is responsible for the other information.
+The other information consists of the information included in the annual report of the board of directors but does not include the consolidated financial statements and our report thereon, which are expected to be made available to us after the date of our report.
+Our opinion on the consolidated financial statements does not cover the other information and we will not express any kind of assurance thereon.

-In our audit of the consolidated financial statements, it is our responsibility to read the information described above.
-In doing so, we consider whether the other information is not materially consistent with the consolidated financial statements or knowledge obtained in the audit, or otherwise appears to be materially misstated.
+With regards to our audit of the consolidated financial statements, our responsibility is limited to reading the other information described above, and when reading it, we take into account whether the other information does not materially correspond to the consolidated financial statements or information obtained during the audit process or otherwise appears to contain significant misstatements.